 - Switch location

-- Update your app
+- Update the app

-- Temporarily blocked internet – kill switch always on
+- Temporarily blocked Internet – kill switch always on

 - Settings menu

 Starting up Mullvad